Nishant-web/oneTouchCozyMood/README.md

  ## **ABOUT THE PROJECT**

-  The project aims to deliver real-time output of a system by using raspberry pi in C++ langugae, we are interfacing finger print sensor (R305) , speaker via Gpio ports and blutooth connectivty respectively.
-This paradigm is brought into exsitence to lighten-up user's mood espesially after a long day at work, by adjusting the ambience according to their mood with just one touch, hence the name "one touch cozy mood" which came after a lot of contemplating on several catchy names and this seemed apt for the project and its promotion on social media.
-The logo displayed below strives to shows explicitly what the project is really about and goes with the name as a classic medley of both name and logo, which gives the user realxing and fun vibes at first glance.
+  The project aims to deliver a real-time output of a system by using raspberry pi in C++ language, we are interfacing fingerprint sensor (R305), speaker via Gpio ports, and Bluetooth connectivity respectively.
+This paradigm is brought into existence to lighten-up user's moods especially after a long day at work, by adjusting the ambiance according to their mood with just one touch, hence the name "oneTouchCozyMood" which came after a lot of contemplating on several catchy names and this seemed apt for the project and its promotion on social media.
+The logo displayed below strives to show explicitly what the project is really about and goes with the name as a classic medley of both name and logo, which gives the user relaxing and fun vibes at first glance.

  -----
  -----
   ## **COMPONENTS USED**

  <div align="left">
- ^ Raspberry pi 3 B+ <br/>
+ 1. Raspberry pi 3 B+ <br/>
- ^ C++ embedded programming  <br/>
+ 2. C++ embedded programming  <br/>
- ^ Fingerprint sensor R305  <br/>
+ 3. Fingerprint sensor R305  <br/>
- ^ Bluetooth speaker  <br/>
+ 4. Bluetooth speaker  <br/>
- ^ led lights <br/>
+ 5. Led lights <br/>

  <div align="center">